-- Be Positive.
-We live in an argumentative culture.
+2. Be Positive.
+We live in an argumentative culture (and this can be especially true for apologists!).
 People seem to have no problem saying things on Twitter that they would never say in person.
 It’s easy to be negative.
 And yet people generally don’t listen to those who are critical, snarky, and condescending.
 While I have had my moments (and had to delete a few tweets), my goal is to be positive.
-Even when trolls hound me, I aim to respond with kindness and grace.
+Even when trolls hound me, I aim to respond with kindness and grace (see Proverbs 15:1).
 This is not always easy, which is why I give myself time before responding to negative critiques so I can hopefully respond in a positive manner.

-- Provide Value.
+3. Provide Value.
 There are endless voices competing for our time and allegiance.
 I want to use my time well.
 And I assume most people do also.
-My goal is that people come to my Twitter feed expecting to find something that provides value to their lives.
-Thus, I post articles that I find insightful, inspirational quotes, resources I find helpful, and occasionally personal experiences or humorous incidents to (hopefully) give people a good laugh.
+My goal is that people come to my Twitter feed expecting to find apologetics material that provides value to their lives.
+Thus, I post articles that I find helpful, insightful quotes, quality resources, shout-outs to people who encourage me, and occasionally personal experiences or humorous incidents to (hopefully) give people a good laugh.

-- Champion Others.
+4. Champion Others.
 Not only do I want to provide value on my blog and Twitter feed, I want to help promote others who also provide value.
-I read tons of blogs and articles every day on topics such as culture, leadership, youth, and apologetics.
+That could certainly be you.
+I use the app Reeder app to follow dozens of blogs and articles every day on topics such as culture, leadership, youth, relationships, theology, and apologetics.
 If you write something of value, then I will likely tweet it.
-My goal is to help promote material that is beneficial, and I am more than happy to champion others when they produce quality content.
-We need to lock arms with others who share a common passion so we can have an exponential impact.
+My goal is to help promote material that is beneficial, and I am more than happy to use my platform to champion others when they produce quality content.
+We apologists need to lock arms with others who share a common passion so we can have an exponential impact.

 Twitter is a great form of social media.
-If you use it, and you want to genuinely motivate people, then my encouragement is to be positive, provide value, champion others, don’t over-tweet, be personal, and take some time off.
-If you follow this philosophy (or one like it), you just might be surprised at how many people follow you back.
+And apologists should use it as a medium to help positively advance the conversation.
+If you use it, and you want to genuinely influence people for good, then my encouragement is to have a long-term perspective, be positive, provide value, champion others, don’t over-tweet, and be personal.
+If you follow these ideas (or ones like it), you just might be surprised at how many people you can positively influence for the kingdom.